Contraction centers in families of hyperkahler manifolds: Introduction

 \subsection{Main results of this paper}

-We concentrate on the space $\Teich_z^{\min}\subset \Teich_{\pm z}^{\min}\subset \Teich_z$ described in the first subsection; the versions for $\Teich_F^{\min}$ are obtained by obvious generalization.
-Recall that to construct $\Teich_z^{\min}\subset \Teich_z$, we first take the complex structures where $z$ actually contains a wall of the K\"ahler cone obtaining $\Teich_{\pm z}$, then take the ``positive half'' of it.
+We concentrate on the space $\Teich_z^{\min}\subset \Teich_{\pm z}^{\min}\subset \Teich_z$ described in the first subsection.
+Recall that to construct $\Teich_z^{\min}\subset \Teich_z$, we first take the complex structures where $z^{\bot}$ actually contains a wall of the K\"ahler cone obtaining $\Teich_{\pm z}$, then take the ``positive half'' (the complex structures such that $z$ is positive on the K\"ahler classes) of it.
 On the space $\Teich_z^{\min}$, there is an action of the subgroup of the monodromy group preserving $z$, and it turns out, thanks to the negativity of $z$, that almost all orbits of this action are dense.
 This allows us to make conclusions such as the uniform behaviour of subvarieties swept out by curves of class $z$ on the manifolds represented by the points of $\Teich_z^{\min}$.